Chandan273/smartthingsolutions/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 4.8.1 =
+* Fixed - Autocomplete off was not working.

 = 4.8 =
 * Fixed - Error occurred due to inclusion of non-existent file.